Australian state to end quarantine for vaccinated travelers

 But Australian Tourism Export Council, which represents the nation’s tourism export sector, welcomed the end of hotel quarantine.

-“Australia’s tourism industry has borne the brunt of international border closures with many businesses suffering with no income since March 2020,” the council’s managing director Peter Shelley said in a statement.
+“Australia’s tourism industry has borne the brunt of international border closures with many businesses suffering with no income since March 2020,” the council’s managing director Peter Shelley said.

 “This announcement not only gives tourism businesses their income back, but also lets the world know they are welcome back in Australia,” he added.